akiross/trellobot/README.md

 Here's a list of things to do, possibly sorted by priority.

+ - [ ] Daily reminder of due cards (e.g. every morning at 8:00).
  - [ ] Have decent testing of the bot, mocking/faking trello and telegram.
  - [ ] Quick-add of cards with a default list if none is specified.
  - [ ] Instead of just blacklisting boards and organizations, the bot should respect user subscriptions to list, cards and boards (get due notifications for every subscribed board/list/card and every card in subscribed list/board unless unsubscribed).
 Eventually, WL and BL shall be removed.
  - [ ] Allow multiple users at once (keys asked on start).
  - [ ] Support custom fields to make bot location-aware and other nice things.